ahmdabos/wordpress/wp-content/plugins/form/readme.txt

 After installation add shortcode [contact] on a page or use the widget to display your form.

 = Settingspage =
-Via Settings > VSCF you can:
+Via Settings > form you can:

 * Change admin email address
 * Keep form submissions and settings when uninstalling plugin